aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 request (`Resource1`) does not exist in the server.
 We neglected to specify an obvious fact about the server; namely, that every response to a request is a resource that the server stores.
-We can go back to our definition of `HttpRequest` and append the following constraint:
+We can go back to our definition of `HttpRequest` and add a constraint:

 ```alloy
 abstract sig HttpRequest extends Call { ... }{